lizmat/raku-all-modules/LLFourn/p6-AttrX-InitArg/README.md

 ### BUILDALL

-This trait creates a custom BUILDALL on the role/class containing the trait.
-If you write your own one this won't work atm.
+~~This trait creates a custom BUILDALL on the role/class containing the trait.
+If you write your own one this won't work atm.~~ This Should be fine now.
+You can write your own BUILD or BUILDALL and it won't conflict.